-Sarah Brenes is a staff attorney with the Refugee and Immigrant Program.
-Prior to joining The Advocates for Human Rights, Sarah was a clinical law fellow at the University of St. Thomas School of Law.
-She taught and supervised students in the Immigration Law Practice Group representing clients seeking asylum, family reunification benefits and visas as victims of human trafficking and violent crimes.
-Sarah also supervised students representing clients detained in immigration custody during their initial hearings before the immigration judge as part of the Minnesota Detention Project.
+Prior to joining The Advocates, Brenes was a clinical law fellow at the University of St. Thomas School of Law.
+She taught and supervised students in the Immigration Law Practice Group, representing clients seeking asylum, family reunification benefits, and visas as victims of human trafficking and violent crimes.
+She also supervised students representing clients detained in immigration custody during their initial hearings before the immigration judge as part of the Minnesota Detention Project.

-Sarah has worked with several non-profit organizations and private immigration firms serving immigrant clients.
-Sarah worked with the Migrant Unit of Southern Minnesota Regional Legal Services in North Dakota and Minnesota.
-She worked with the Immigrant Law Center of Minnesota through a clerkship sponsored by the Minnesota Justice Foundation (MJF).
-She also clerked at Centro Legal, Inc. as an Equal Justice Works Summer Corps Program Fellow.
+Brenes has worked with non-profit organizations and private immigration firms serving immigrant clients.
+She worked with the Migrant Unit of Southern Minnesota Regional Legal Services in North Dakota and Minnesota and with the Immigrant Law Center of Minnesota through a clerkship sponsored by the Minnesota Justice Foundation (MJF).
+In addition, she clerked at Centro Legal, Inc. as an Equal Justice Works Summer Corps Program Fellow.

-Sarah is admitted to practice before Minnesota state and federal courts and before the Eighth Circuit Court of Appeals.
-Sarah has served on the Immigration Council and the Legal Assistance for the Disadvantaged Committee of the Minnesota State Bar Association.
+Brenes is admitted to practice before Minnesota state and federal courts and before the Eighth Circuit Court of Appeals.
+She has served on the Immigration Council and the Legal Assistance for the Disadvantaged Committee of the Minnesota State Bar Association.
 She currently co-chairs the 5th Grade Essay Contest Committee of the American Immigration Lawyers Association.

-Virgil Wiebe and Sarah Brenes, “Mental Health Professionals and Affirmative Applications for Immigration Benefits: A Critical Review of Administrative Appeals Office Cases Involving Extreme Hardship and Mental Harm,” Immigration Briefings, April 2011
+“Mental Health Professionals and Affirmative Applications for Immigration Benefits: A Critical Review of Administrative Appeals Office Cases Involving Extreme Hardship and Mental Harm,” Immigration Briefings, April 2011.
+Written by Virgil Wiebe and Sarah Brenes